DavidSantia/react-redis-quiztool/README.md

 ```
 As you can see above, it uses the [garyburd/redigo](https://github.com/garyburd/redigo) package, (c) Gary Burd

-This demo also assumes you have docker installed.
+This demo also assumes you have [Docker](https://www.docker.com/) installed.

 Next, you will need a CSV file containing your quiz data.